Suemin-Lee/MI_Unet/README.md

 # **Information flow through U-Nets**

-This repository contains the code for mutual information measurements on U-Net model using the nuclei image dataset.
+This repository contains the code for mutual information measurements on U-Net model using the nuclei image dataset.[arXiv](https://arxiv.org/pdf/2101.08427.pdf)

 Make sure to have all the requirements installed before running the code.